 Keep in mind that certain kinds of art that you might find at a garage sale, pieces like framed children’s art or poorly executed art student renderings, more often than not fail to rise to the level of folk art.

 Weathered Wooden Stuff

-Another category that people often overlook includes any sort of old weathered wooden thing, like the saw horse and pair of ladders above.
-For some reason, it’s easy for the eye to overlook them–often because you have to imagine a new purpose for them.
-The ladders will be cut in half (soon!) and then leaned decoratively against a wall–inside or out–and something hung or draped over the rungs, again, artfully.
+Another category that people often overlook at garage sale includes any sort of old weathered wooden thing, like those you see above.
+For some reason, it’s easy for the eye to overlook them–they look like something you might throw away (or burn) and because you have to imagine a new purpose for them, buyers will often overlook them.

 Steam Punk or Altered Art Supplies

 The items above fairly flew out of my Etsy shop: 50 large brass safety pins ($5.99), 10 small pulleys ($9.99), and 13 rusty, square-head nails ($5.99).
 I’ve sold eight sets of the rusty nails so far.
-Crazy, right!
-(It should be noted that some people may be buying them for their antique value.)
-I’ve seen them used as hooks on an old slab of wood, which is actually more antique-y than steam punk-y.
-Other items to look for: hinges, knobs, clock faces, clock parts, gears, and other junk like that(!).
+I know, amazing!
+I’ve seen the square head nails used as hooks on an old slab of wood, which is actually more antique-y than steampunk-y

 Bye for now,

 NOW ON SALE: